Android Proxy Settings: How to Use a Proxy on Android

 This means that you’ll enter your proxy server’s settings by yourself.

-If you’re using a proxy at school or work, your network administrator might give you a PAC file to configure the settings manually.
+If you’re using a proxy at school or work, your network administrator might give you a PAC file to configure the settings automatically.
 Commercial proxy providers rarely do that.

 Step 6.
 Enter your proxy server’s information.